go-orch/go-orch/README.md

-# go-wire
+# go-orch
-Integration platform to wire infinite services and applications over tcp
+An attempt to build a open-source #IntegrationPlatform #WorkflowEngine #LowCode